DCXY1997/SC2002/README.md

 `Database is cleared successfully if the above message is shown`

 ## UML Class Diagram
-The UML diagram is generated using
+The UML diagram is generated using Visual Paradigm.

 Alternatively, You can choose to refer to our